SpontanCombust/witcherscript-ide/editors/vscode/README.md

 - importing and comparing scripts with their vanilla counterparts
 - go to definition/declaration
 - hover tooltips
-- support for REDKit projects
+- go to symbol in editor/workspace
 - recompiling scripts at runtime

 **More coming soon!**